Girls THREE-MINUTE SCIENCE

 Stereotype threat and implicit bias are two key reasons why women are underrepresented in science.
 The problem is self-reinforcing: the less gender-inclusive the scientific community, the more science becomes male-dominated and the more those stereotypes become reinforced.

-In 2020, we received over 300 submissions from 21 countries and 6 continents, a testament to the strength of the scientific spirit in girls all around the world.
+In the past, we have received over 300 submissions from 21 countries and 6 continents, a testament to the strength of the scientific spirit in girls all around the world.
 Keep updated by signing up for the mailing list below!

 Our judges are professors from the world's top universities.